Code-Institute-Submissions/Countries-QuizBot/README.md

 * Instead of having the interface display in the terminal, expand the code to work in a GUI (using TKinter).
 This will make it more user-friendly and can be fully customised to any theme/ideology the developer wants.
 * Expand the depth of the game/quiz by having a library of different questions and let the user decide which categories they would like to be quizzed on (for example only questions about the UK, world leaders, or historic events.)
 * Restricting input by only allowing ("a, b, or c & t/f"), resulting in an error if another character is input.
+* Provide answers at the end of the game so it becomes a learning platform of knowledge

 # Program Testing